retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 # ASB Hack Guide

-> This is an early draft
+> DRAFT

 ## Setup

 ### Process

 - Identify Coaches
-  - Questions will come up
+  - Questions will come up especially during `Challenges`
 - Challenge Ideas
   - Overview presentation and first setup takes most of a day
   - What's next?
   - Some teams will come up with their own ideas
   - There is a /challenges folder
     - Check in WIP
+    - Encourage early PRs
+    - Do NOT check in cluster config files!
 - Stand ups
   - We generally do two stand ups / day
   - Demos at the afternoon stand up!
 - Retros
-  - We suggest 30 minutes of challenge demos
+  - We suggest 30 minutes of `Challenge` demos
   - 30 minutes of retro

 ### Azure Subscription

 - You need an Azure Subscription with AAD permissions
 - This will not currently work in an AIRS subscription
+  - We're working on getting it to work ...
 - Create an AAD hack group
   - Grant AAD User Admin permissions
   - Grant Azure Subscription Contributor permissions